JustinBeckwith/linkinator/README.md

         Defaults to 'false'.

     --format, -f
-        Return the data in CSV or JSON format.
+        Return the data in CSV, JSON or JUNIT format.

     --help
         Show this command.